andrei-migunov/andrei-migunov.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I'm Andrei!
 I'm originally from Riga, Latvia and have been in the U.S. for most of my life.
 I received my Ph.D. in Computer Science from Iowa State University in 2022, and then started teaching at Drake University in Des Moines, Iowa.

 Disclaimer: My views expressed on this site are not affiliated, for good or bad, with my employer.